Early Decision Application Deadline: September 8, 2020 Regular Decision Application Deadline: March 1, 2021

 Full Accreditation

-- The Texas A&M Rangel College of Pharmacy has two campuses located in Kingsville, TX and College Station, TX.
+The Texas A&M Rangel School of Pharmacy has two campuses located in Kingsville, Texas and College Station, Texas

 No